san-kumar/laravel-crud/README.md

 commercial purposes freely), as long as you include the original copyright and license notice in any copy of the software/source.

+# Roadmap

+- Add support for Livewire
+- Add support for Laravel Jetstream

+# About

+**Found any bugs?** Report them on the [issue tracker](https://github.com/san-kumar/laravel-crud/issues).

+**Want to contribute?** Fork the project on GitHub and send a pull request.

+**Like the project?** Star it on GitHub.